-A valuable feature of Rule of 30 system By using a consistent opening script and calling in a random manner, you can invoke the central limit theorem to analyze rate of adoption scores.
+By using a consistent opening script and calling in a random manner, you can invoke the Central Limit Theorem to analyze rate of adoption scores.

-- Do a quick analysis of the patterns you see forming in the data collected in the first 15 Professor elicitations.
+- I do a quick analysis of the patterns I see forming in the data collected in the first 15 Professor elicitations.

-- In a brief phone conference with the NPD team describe the educated guesses about what the patterns are showing.
+- In a brief phone conference with the NPD team describe my educated guesses about what the patterns are showing.

-- Ask the NPD team if they want you to probe and flesh out an emerging feature the Professors desire.
-Also, describe changes discovered in market dynamics.
+- I ask the NPD team if they want me to probe and flesh out new value creation features customers desire and, b.
+Changes in market dynamics.

-V Resume calling until you’ve collected a 30 Professor Elicitations
+V. Resume calling until you’ve collected a 30 Professor in-depth interviews

-Five Sentence Executive Summary of judgments, conclusions and projections
+Five Sentence Executive Summary of judgements, conclusions and projections

-Two Page Briefing of information gathered, judgments, conclusions and forecasts.
+Two Page Briefing of information gathered, judgements, conclusions and forecasts.

-Twenty-Seven Page Body including: What customers really want and why; Desired value-creation features; Forecast of the new product’s rate of adoption by the average prospective customer in the target market; Quotes from key Professors; Highlight where Professors’ opinions differ; Options for a compelling value proposition; Options for collaboration with Early Adopters; Latent needs discovered.
+Body: Twenty-Five Page, Maximum including: What customers really want and why, Desired value-creation features, Forecast of the new product’s rate of adoption by the average prospective customer in the target market.
+Quotes from key Professors, Highlight where Professors’ opinions differ, Options for a compelling value proposition, Options for collaboration with Early Adopters.
+Latent Needs discovered.

 Appendices including long-form descriptions of the web of relationships in the target market and the calculation of the rate of adoption forecast

-VII.
-Face-to-face presentation of report to NPD Team
+VIII.
+Face-to-face presentation of report to NPD team.

 Usually runs 4-5 hours

 Interaction with team members during the presentation enhances the value of the report.
-Often on hearing a judgment and questioning the reporter, a team member will recall a half-forgotten incident.
-Putting the pieces together strengthens the judgment and options for actions.
+Often on hearing a judgement and questioning the reporter, a team member will recall a half-forgotten incident.
+Putting the pieces together strengthens the judgment and options for actions